pstlab/sharework_knowledge/README.md

 # Knowledge Base Module for Sharework

-This repository contains a ROSjava (http://wiki.ros.org/rosjava) package enriching ROS with knowledge representation and reasoning services.
-The module has been specifically designed for Human-Robot Collaboration.
+This repository contains a **ROSjava package** enriching **ROS** with **knowledge representation and reasoning services**.
+The module has been specifically designed for **Human-Robot Collaboration**.
 The objective of the package is twofold: (i) the package proposes the use of standard semantic technologies (OWL/RDFS) based on an ontological framework for Human-Robot Collaboration [1] to represent and reason about production knowledge; (ii) the package implements knowledge reasoning and extraction mechanisms to facilitate the deployment of timeline-based task planning technologies [2] in HRC production scenarios.

 ## Overview